SFPC/codesocieties-winter-19/_posts/2019-2-01-code-societies-showcase.md

 !["Ingrid Lange presenting."]({{ "/assets/ingrid-2.jpg" | relative_url }})

 ###### Iris Qu: _Alternative news generator_
 A machine's take on what's going on in the news.
+See the live project at: https://trumptails.glitch.me
 !["A photograph of machine generated news about Trump on a laptop screen."]({{ "/assets/iris-1.jpg" | relative_url }})
 !["Iris Qu presenting."]({{ "/assets/iris-2.jpg" | relative_url }})